unlock-protocol/unlock/governance/README.md

 You can check the status of all calls on various chains manually with the [Connext explorer](https://connextscan.io/) or directly parse calls from the execution tx using the following script:

+NB: This will create a temporary JSON file named `xcalled.tmp.json` with the info and statuses of all tx.

 ```
-# update the txId accordingly
+# set the execution tx id
+export PROPOSAL_EXECUTION_TX=<0x....>

+# delete the tmp file containing info about the calls
+rm xcalled.tmp.json

+# check the status of the calls on all bridges
 yarn hardhat run scripts/bridge/status.js --network mainnet
 ```

-NB: This will create a temporary JSON file named `xcalled.tmp.json` with the info and statuses of all tx.

 ### Execute all tx on destination chains